 This document recommends best practices and provides a reference architecture, including system requirements, datacenter design, networking, and performance optimizations for Consul production deployments.

-Consul server agents maintain the cluster state, respond to RPC queries (read operations), and process all write operations.
-Because Consul server agents do most of the heavy lifting, their host sizing is critical for the overall performance, efficiency, and health of the Consul cluster.
+Consul server agents maintain the datacenter state, respond to RPC queries (read operations), and process all write operations.
+Because Consul server agents do most of the heavy lifting, their host sizing is critical for the overall performance, efficiency, and health of the Consul datacenter.

 The following table provides high-level server host guidelines.
 Of particular note is the strong recommendation to avoid non-fixed performance CPUs, or "Burstable CPU".

 |Type||CPU||Memory||Disk||Typical Cloud Instance Types|